 Helping Reps Find Their Authentic Communication Style for Sales Presentations

-It’s common to see a new rep fresh out of school join a company, get trained, and immediately start imitating the selling style of another successful rep in your org.
+We often see a new rep fresh out of school join a company, get their training, and immediately start imitating the selling style of another rep in your org.
 It’s not that these fresh faces can’t learn from their peers, it’s that they learn the wrong things.
 They adopt another rep’s style instead of making the strategy and tactics their own.
 So how can they take a sales playbook and make it their own?
 By finding their own presentation style.

 Some managers like to pair up new reps with more experienced reps for onboarding and training, but it can have some unintended and negative consequences.
 In his book, The Sales Acceleration Formula, Mark Roberge makes a strong case against ride-alongs during new rep training because it risks shoehorning one rep into another rep’s style.
 According to Mark, “Every top-performing salesperson succeeds in her own unique way.
 Heavy reliance on ride-alongs during the training process jeopardizes a new hire’s ability to shine using her unique strengths.”
 Two reps may have the same high overall productivity but they’ll achieve it in very different ways.
 One rep may be great at activity volume while another may be particularly strong with rapport-building.
 Training the rapport builder, (who needs precious time before calls to do her extra research) to ratchet up her volume will require her to change her selling style and compromise her productivity.